 Gupta Padmasana Safety and Precautions

 One must take the following precautionary measures before attempting this posture.

-Those who are having knee injury or ailments also should avoid this posture.
+- Those who are having knee injuries or ailments also should avoid this posture.

 Padmasana is the basic pose that one should have mastery over for the perfect practice of Hidden Lotus and other group poses.

 The proficiency in Cow Face Pose is also a must for this practice.

 Gupta Padmasana Steps

 Sit in Lotus Posture.
 Lean forward and place the palms on the floor and raise the buttocks.
 Stand on your knees.